fable-compiler/Fable/README.md

 ## Caveats

 - **Options are erased** in compiled code.
 This have several benefits like removing overhead and interact with native JS functions in a safer way (`null` will be `None`).
 However, it will lead to unexpected results if you do weird things like `Some null`.
-For practical purposes, Fabel considers `null`, `None`, `undefined` and `F# unit` to be the same thing.
+For practical purposes, Fable considers `null`, `None`, `undefined` and `F# unit` to be the same thing.

 - **Information about generic types is not included** in the generated JavaScript, so code that depends on this information to be known at runtime for method dispatching may have unexpected behaviour.